Congressional leaders unsatisfied by NFL’s initial response to WFT document request

 “The NFL on Thursday submitted responses to the questions in the Committee’s October 21 letter,” McCarthy said in a written statement.
 “As we have discussed with the Committee, we are in the process of identifying responsive documents while working through issues of privilege and anonymity promised to participants in the investigation.”

-The 45-member Committee on Oversight and Reform is the investigative arm of the U.S. House of Representatives, with broad latitude to probe governmental agencies and private businesses on matters it deems in the public interest.
-Its chairperson has the authority to convene public hearings on such matters, and is also the only member who can issues a subpoena to compel the production of documents and information not willingly provided.
+The 45-member Committee on Oversight and Reform is the investigative arm of the House of Representatives, with broad latitude to probe governmental agencies and private businesses on matters it deems in the public interest.
+Its chair has the authority to convene public hearings on such matters and can issue subpoenas to compel the production of documents and information not willingly provided.

-After receiving the congressional leaders’ five-page request for documents and information, Goodell stated that the league would “be cooperative” with Congress but also reiterated that the NFL would not disclose documents related to Wilkinson’s work, which presumably include notes on 150 interviews and 650,000 emails, citing the confidentiality promised to those who spoke to Wilkinson’s investigators.
+After receiving the congressional leaders’ five-page request for documents and information, Goodell said the NFL would “be cooperative” with Congress.
+But he also reiterated that the league would not disclose documents related to Wilkinson’s work, which presumably include notes on 150 interviews and 650,000 emails, citing the confidentiality promised to those who spoke to Wilkinson’s investigators.

 Attorneys Lisa Banks and Debra Katz, who represent roughly 40 female former employees who made allegations of sexual harassment, have said the NFL’s rationale for not disclosing the report misrepresents the wishes of their clients, who they say wanted anonymity to prevent retaliation but expected a written report.